What will Georgia's university scientists think of next?

 Dr. Hess knew that one of the major obstacles to fast treatment of stroke patients was a lack of qualified neurologists, especially at small rural hospitals.
 For their diagnosis, patients had to be transported to larger hospitals by helicopter, losing precious minutes or even hours.

-So Hess and the GRU team – Grant Kohler, Sam Wang, Bill Hamilton, Hartmut Gross, and Fenwick Nichols – developed the telemedicine system called REACH.
+So Hess and the Augusta University team – Grant Kohler, Sam Wang, Bill Hamilton, Hartmut Gross, and Fenwick Nichols – developed the telemedicine system called REACH.
 While similar systems were being developed around the same time, they relied on a fixed line between two locations.
 By contrast, REACH's web-based approach enabled qualified neurologists to log on from anywhere.

 REACH’s flexible in-room camera allows the neurologist to examine facial movements and assess vision.
 The software integrates CT images, diagnostic tools, dosage recommendations and decision support, minimizing wasted time.
 Doctors using REACH can even converse with patients through the system.